 As part of a healthy diet, fruit serves an important purpose.
 But which fruits should you be eating and how often?
 Well, according to new research released by Dr. Qi Sun, a professor at Harvard, your diet should represent a large variety, including blueberries, grapes, apples, and grapefruit – all of which significantly reduce the risk of developing Type 2 diabetes.
+Luckily, all of these disease-fighting fruit tastes delicious!

 It’s not just the amount of fruit consumed, but rather the specific types.
 Berries, which are best eaten raw and unprocessed, contain potent phytochemicals, healthy fibers, and free-radical fighting antioxidants.
 These superfruits contain copious amounts of nutritional compounds, such as vitamin A and C, zinc, iron, magnesium, and calcium.